robatwilliams/hills-api/docs/fields-hills-database.md

 ## Key

-### Inclusion
+### Included / supported

-- ✅ Included
+- ✅ Yes
-- ❌ Not currently included
+- ❌ Not currently
-- 🚫 Not to be included
+- 🚫 Not necessary/appropriate (see notes)

 ### Type